I spent far too many years as an undifferentiated leader, believing that I was "caring for people."

-Paralyzed Leaders - Well-defined leaders can take risks and don't need everyone to be on board before making a change.
+Paralyzed Leaders - Undefined leaders can’t take risks and need everyone to be on board before making a change.

 Lack of Progress and Growth - Undefined leaders become overly emotionally attached to their ideas and can't handle feedback, interpreting it as an attack.

 Emotionally Anxious Organizations - There is a general sense of stepping on eggshells or avoiding certain people who are unpredictable emotionally.

 Leading To the Lowest Level of Emotional Maturity - The undifferentiated can suck the energy and time of leaders who are also undifferentiated running around putting out emotional fires—rallying around the hyper-sensitive and making decisions based on appeasement or the quick fix.
 Chronically anxious people want everyone in the organization to pander to them.